 - KDS Display: Order tickets are displayed on a white background in a simple gridded format.
 Pre-configured colors call attention to completed orders and to-go orders.

 - Navigation: Upserve’s touch-screen KDS screens function with swipe, scroll, and tap movements that are familiar to anyone with a smartphone.
-Non touch-screen KDS monitors are navigated through a bump bar with a numbered keypad as well as buttons to Bump, Recall, or Scroll through tickets and basic function keys for Mode, Home, and Summary screens.
+Non-touch screen KDS monitors are navigated through a bump bar with a numbered keypad and buttons to Bump, Recall, or Scroll through tickets and basic function keys for Mode, Home, and Summary screens.

-- Extras: Upserve’s KDS is designed for simplicity, so there are no cutting edge features like Lightspeed’s Show and Tell function or Fresh KDS’s label printing abilities.
+- Extras: Upserve’s KDS is designed for simplicity, so there are no cutting edge features like Lightspeed’s Show and Tell function.

 Where Upserve’s KDS has the competition beat is in offline functionality.
 This KDS is fully functional in an internet outage.
 The touchless monitors with bump bar connections may be low-tech, but especially hot or steamy kitchens may prefer them.